How to erase Windows login password if you forget it

 Let's check a few things before going any further.
 Does your computer run Windows or is it a Mac?
 If it's a Mac, stop here and go look for a password-resetting tool specifically designed for the Mac computers.
 This information won't help you if you have a Mac, don't even try it.

 Another question: have you used Windows Encrypted File System (EFS) to encrypt files on your computer?
 If you don't know, it probably means that you have not used it, which is OK.
 However, if you did use it, be aware that any file that you've encrypted with EFS will be lost after you've erased the Windows password.
 If you have such EFS-encrypted files and you don't want to lose them, stop here and consult with a qualified computer professional.
-(This does not apply to the files encrypted with other encryption software, such as our USBCrypt: the Windows login password has no effect on such files.)
+(This does not apply to the files encrypted with other encryption software, such as our Encryptability or USBCrypt: the Windows login password has no effect on such files.)

 If you are OK so far, go on.